Etravirine (By mouth)

 - This medicine works best if there is a constant amount in the blood.
 Take this medicine at the same time each day and do not miss any doses.
 Contact your doctor or pharmacist when your supply of this medicine is running low.
 Do not let your medicine run out.

-- Swallow the tablet whole.
+- Swallow the tablet whole with a glass of water.
 Do not chew it.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.